Sheaff’s ephemera

 From the Manuel Typographique, utile Aux Gens de Lettres, published in 1766.
 That was a good year for quaint pointy hands.
 (Though of course they weren’t quaint back then.)

-Not only is it a very attractively designed resource site, the owners and designers of Typedia have very generously shared an insight into the creation of the site logo.
+Not only is Typedia a very attractively designed resource site, the owners and designers have very generously shared an insight into the creation of the site logo.
 A great example of the professional back and forth that can go on with any creative project.

 Comic Sans: the go-to font for that “written-in-own-faeces” look